eeroel/hae/README.md

 `hae` is best suited for use cases where your input text contains up to thousands of paragraphs.
 Try it with some text on the clipboard, an RSS feed converted to JSON, or with a cup of coffee ☕ and a nice book 📖 from Project Gutenberg!

+_Disclaimer: `hae` is experimental software intended primarily for interactive use, and should not be considered ready for production applications._

 ## Features
 - Highlights best-matching sentences, which makes it easy to quickly evaluate the results.
 - Optional JSON input and output.
 Input is automatically interpreted as JSON if it is in the "JSON lines" format, one object per line, and each object contains a field `content`.
 If a `title` field is present, it will also be used for the search.